Division of Werriwa: Geography

-The division is located in the southwestern Sydney in parts of the local government areas of Liverpool and Fairfield, including the suburbs of Ashcroft, Austral, Bonnyrigg Heights, Busby, Carnes Hill, Cartwright, Casula, Cecil Hills, Edmondson Park, Green Valley, Heckenberg, Hinchinbrook, Horningsea Park, Hoxton Park, Lurnea, Middleton Grange, Miller, Prestons, Sadleir, and West Hoxton; as well as parts of Bonnyrigg, Glenfield, Kemps Creek, Mount Pritchard, and Rossmore.
+Since 2025, the division is located in the southwestern Sydney mostly in the City of Liverpool (but excluding the suburb itself), and small areas in the local government areas of Campbelltown and Fairfield.
+The division includes the suburbs of Ashcroft, Austral, Bonnyrigg Heights, Busby, Carnes Hill, Cartwright, Casula, Cecil Hills, Edmondson Park, Green Valley, Heckenberg, Hinchinbrook, Horningsea Park, Hoxton Park, Lurnea, Middleton Grange, Miller, Prestons, Sadleir, and West Hoxton; as well as parts of Bonnyrigg, Glenfield, Kemps Creek, Mount Pritchard, and Rossmore.